 “Daon is honored to collaborate with American Airlines in the pursuit of a faster, safer, more seamless customer travel experience,” said Tom Grissen, CEO of Daon.
 “By leveraging our more than two decades of expertise, American Airlines customers will have immediate access to the most powerful and trusted identity technology on the market.”

 The VeriFLY app test starts next week.
 The test is open for passengers traveling to Montego Bay (MBJ) and Kingston (KIN) in Jamaica.
 Passengers need to depart from or connect through Miami (MIA).
 American plans to expand the program to additional markets in the weeks and months ahead.

 “Piloting this new solution is a direct response to our customers’ increasing desire to explore more international travel opportunities,” said Robert Isom, President of American Airlines.
 “The app will help us deliver a more seamless travel experience as we support demand return and put customers’ minds at ease that they are fully prepared for their trip.”

 At the day of departure app users can also use an expedited entry lane for testing verification.

 Why is this good?

-A central approach on making air travel possible is the only way to go in the future.
+A central approach to making air travel possible is the only way to go in the future.
 Continuously changing travel restrictions and conditions also do not help travelers feel at ease to travel when they are ready.
 Collecting all kinds of information, documents and certificates can be a real barrier for travelers.
 And many customers may already feel uncomfortable to travel in the near future.

-Offering one point of entry for COVID-19 travel related information and conditions is a good way to assist passengers.
+Offering one point of entry for COVID-19 travel-related information and conditions is a good way to assist passengers.
 At this time any effort to assist travelers is the only thing airlines can do to secure their presence.
 Especially in the future.
 The American Airlines VeriFLY COVID app is actually a good first step.